Hook: The Lesson That Cost Me $7,000

 What Happened?

 Psychologists call it upstream reciprocity.
 Kindness isn’t just nice—it’s chemical.
-One generous act tells everyone else: This is how we treat each other here.
+One generous act tells everyone: This is how we operate here.

-And that tone spreads faster than any memo ever could.
+And that tone spreads faster than any production meeting ever could.

 8. Respect Isn’t Handed Out—It’s Earned Daily